 - Email may be forwarded, printed, and stored in numerous paper and electronic forms.

-- Email may be sent to the wrong address by any sender or receiver.
+may be sent to the wrong address by either party.

 - Email may be easier to forge than handwritten or signed papers.